What is it to have direction?

 Be aware of what you want and make appropriate choices.
 You always hope, of course, that the direction will be better; although it might not necessarily happen straight away; you may be developing a market that doesn’t pay in the short term.

-This is about understanding the reality of today, predicting what can be foreseen and designing a desired trajectory.
+The challenge is to understand the reality of today, predicting what can be foreseen and designing a desired trajectory.

 ## What Purpose in Life